 - +233 Jazz Bar: One of the city’s most popular music spots with live bands six nights of the week

 - Bloombar: A buzzing outdoor cocktail bar strung with Edison bulbs

 - Republic: An artsy local night spot with a calendar of quiz nights, DJs, karaoke and more

 - Twist: One of the city’s oldest and most beloved nightclubs that still gets packed for dancing

 - Days start around 4 a.m., with people leaving the house by 5 a.m. to beat the traffic.
 Shops generally open around 8 a.m.
 Dinner is typically around 6 p.m., and bedtime around 9 p.m.

 - The typical greeting is a handshake – often a long one.
 If you’re greeting someone elderly, wait to be invited to approach.
 If you’re meeting a chief or someone of status, take to your knees.

 - Average tipping in restaurants and bars is 18 to 20 percent.

-- Local taxis are readily found throughout the city and are the most common means of transportation, though motorbike taxis can save time in traffic.
+- There is Uber, but local taxis readily found throughout the city are the most common means of transportation, though motorbike taxis can save time in traffic.
 Local buses, known as “tro-tros,” are generally packed to the brim but worth a ride for the experience.

 - Who’s Charlie?
 No one knows, but the name is often tacked onto words and phrases in the way of “man” or “dude.”
 E.g.: What’s up Charlie?